manofthemountain/lacrosseview-to-wunderground/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following:  `twitter_handle`, `linkedin_username`, `email`, `email_client`
+Not all Lacrosse weather stations are intergrated with Here's a blank template to get started: To avoid retyping too much info.

 <p align="right">(<a href="#top">back to top</a>)</p>